springdoc/springdoc-openapi/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+If you ❤️ this project consider becoming a [sponsor](https://github.com/sponsors/springdoc).
+If you already use the `springdoc-openapi`, please do not forget adding a ***github star*** to this repository.

 **Describe the bug**

 - If you are reporting a bug, please help to speed up problem diagnosis by providing as